Elsie Hart Wilcox: Later years

 For the remainder of her life, Elsie continued to hold membership and positions in a number of civic and political organizations.
-After prolonged health issues, Elsie Wilcox died on June 30, 1954.
-Although she spent her life as a public personality, her last wishes were a funeral attended only by her family.
+After prolonged health issues, Elsie Wilcox died at age 75, on June 30, 1954.
+Although she had spent her life as a public personality, her last wishes were for her funeral to be a private affair attended only by her family.